-Causes of tooth decay
+Causes of dental cavities

 Dental plaque

-Oral problems
+Oral health problems

 Diet